Vacheron Constantin 4072

 – Tachymetre (1000) and Telemetre scales (1km); 2 tone silver

 Numerals are only ever seen at 12 and 6, if at all (if not, we see a pair of markers at 12 and one at 6), and are shown as as either Arabic or Roman numerals.
 Index markers are in nearly all cases baton, sometimes with pointed end.

 Broadly speaking, there are two designs for the registers, one with outer tracks and one without.

-Designs follow the below patter, though note outlier below.
+Designs follow the below pattern, though note outlier below.

 Running seconds counter: